 Janice Celeste, MBA is the Founder and Editor-in-Chief of Successful Black Parenting magazine and founder of EEI.
-She is a business woman, journalist, author, entrepreneur, mother, and grandmother.
+She is a businesswoman, journalist, author, teacher, entrepreneur, mother, and grandmother.
 Janice advocates for parents, children, minorities, women and entrepreneurs.

 Janice was always an entrepreneur.
 At age seven, she wasn’t content with just having a lemonade stand like most children.
 She made her lemonade stand mobile by placing a cooler and supplies in her wagon and sold her lemonade at the basketball courts.
 She made so much money that her parents were worried about her safety and shut down her business.